Who is this article for?

 One of the NIST 800-171 requirements is the Federal Information Processing Standards (FIPS) standard FIPS 140-2, which sets the requirements for cryptographic modules used for data encryption and decryption.

-- Ensure that the Windows devices in your Code42 environment have Code42 app version 6.8.3 or later installed, and run supported Windows versions later than Windows 7 or Windows 2008 R2.
+- Ensure that the Windows devices in your Code42 environment have Code42 app version 6.8.3 or later installed, and run supported Windows versions.
 For supported Windows versions, see the following:

 - Code42 for Enterprise: Code42 platform hardware and software requirements

 - CrashPlan for Small Business: CrashPlan for Small Business requirements